-Eligible Investors wishing to subscribe for Shares in the Company will be required to pay the Subscription Price in respect of the Shares for which their Application is made upon submission of such Application pursuant to the Invitation.
-The proceeds of all such subscriptions will be held at the level of the Company until drawn down by the Investment Company.
-The Company will be party to the Investment Company's LLC Agreement, and will become a member in the Investment Company through a Subscription Agreement.
-The Company will be treated as one investor member in respect of the total commitment it makes to the Investment Company.
-There will be no 'investment discretion' at the level of the Company, as it will be obligated to fulfil drawdown requests by the Investment Company, subject to the terms of the constitutional documents of the Investment Company and any side letters entered into by any of the other investor members in the Investment Company.
+The Company is a party to the Investment Company's LLC Agreement, and became a member in the Investment Company through a Subscription Agreement.
+The Company is treated as one investor member in respect of the total commitment it makes to the Investment Company.
+There is no 'investment discretion' at the level of the Company, as it is obligated to fulfil drawdown requests by the Investment Company, subject to the terms of the constitutional documents of the Investment Company and any side letters entered into by any of the other investor members in the Investment Company.

 Please note that MPC Clean Energy Ltd. is the current holder of the Management Share in respect of the Company.
-As shown in the structure chart above, it also performs certain key roles in respect of the

-Investment Company, including as Managing Board Member (as described above), and, as "MPC Corporate Member" of the Investment Company, receives the amounts distributable to MPC in respect of its management of the Investment Company.
+As shown in the structure chart above, it also performs certain key roles in respect of the Investment Company, including as Managing Board Member (as described above), and, as "MPC Corporate Member" of the Investment Company, receives the amounts distributable to MPC in respect of its management of the Investment Company.
 MPC Clean Energy Ltd. is a 100% subsidiary of the Investment Adviser.